Most-Anticipated Comic Book Adaptations in 2023

 Paper Girls | Prime Video

-People have already compared Prime Video’s upcoming Paper Girls adaptation to Netflix’s hit show Stranger Things, and there are similarities.
+People have already compared Prime Video’s Paper Girls adaptation to Netflix’s hit show Stranger Things, and there are similarities.
 Paper Girls for sure draws from the same 1980s kids-on-bikes aesthetic that inspired Stranger Things, albeit with an all-girl squad.

 But if the comic is anything to go by, we could also compare Paper Girls to The Umbrella Academy with all of its convoluted time-travel antics.
 The story follows four young girls whose story intersects the 21st century, the distant future, and the far-flung past.

 Paper Girls is based on the comics of the same name written by Brian K. Vaughan and illustrated by Cliff Chiang, and it was one of our favorite shows of 2022.
 Unfortunately, Amazon mercilessly canceled it after one season, but maybe another studio will revive it in the future.
 A girl can dream, right?

 Paper Girls is now streaming on Prime Video.

 After the success of Coraline, American Gods, and Good Omens, you might think Neil Gaiman would run out of stories to adapt for the screen.
 But Netflix recently got in on the party with The Sandman.

 (Not to mention, also upcoming in 2023 or 2024: Marvel’s Emmy-nominated Disney+ show What If…? will adapt Gaiman’s Marvel 1602 story in its second season).

 Much like American Gods and Good Omens, The Sandman plays around with world mythology and promises to bring life to abstract concepts like death and desire.